passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

     </div>
     ```

-2. On page load, check to see if conditional mediation (autofill UI) is available using an if statement, then call `navigator.credentials.get()` with `mediation: "conditional"` and `userVerification: "preferred"`.
+2. On page load, check to see if autofill UI (conditional mediation) is available using an if statement, then call `navigator.credentials.get()` with `mediation: "conditional"` and `userVerification: "preferred"`.

 ```html
 <script>